RTÉ News: 2010s

 On 12 January 2015, RTÉ dropped the Monday night edition of Prime Time replaced by Claire Byrne Live.

 On 27 October 2017, RTÉ launched its News Archives Collection not filled much after Christmas Eve 2020 (7 March 1985 – 31 December 1990).
 Plans to close the gaps on missing dates only 14 clips were filled between June 2021 and April 2022.
 But plans to upload film news (31 December 1961 – 6 March 1985) or (1991–1999) on videotape should be decided in late May or early June 2022 via RTÉ Archives.

 In the summer of 2018, RTÉ announced their plan to refurbish and overhaul their news output in early 2019.
 RTÉ confirmed that they would be putting out to tender a contract worth close to €1.7 million to refurbish and renovate their news studio "Studio 3" at RTÉ Television Centre in Dublin.
 The overhaul would see the studio being redesigned, with a smaller news desk area and a larger second presentation area, along with new lighting, graphics, music, and presentation.

 On 15 December 2018, RTÉ News moved out of Studio 3 into a temporary studio (Studio 2) at the television centre.
 Work then commenced on refurbishing and overhauling Studio 3.

 The refurbished Studio 3 of RTÉ was relaunched on 28 January 2019.
 Jon Williams, RTÉ News & Current Affairs Managing Director, said: "The new studio and design builds on the themes that have made RTÉ Ireland's number one choice for TV News – bringing our audiences stories from across the world and around the corner.
 I'm particularly thrilled that "O'Donnell Abú" will again herald the news of the day – and grateful to the RTÉ National Symphony Orchestra for their interpretation of an iconic piece of music.
 The star of the news is the news – and I'm delighted that the audiences to RTÉ News will reap a dividend from last year's land sale."

 2020s

 On 30 May 2022, Claire Byrne Live was axed and canceled after seven years.

+In June 2022, managing director of RTÉ News and Current Affairs, Jon Williams, announced his departure from RTÉ.
+In December of that year, Deirdre McCarthy was appointed as RTÉ's first female managing director, having held the position on an interim basis.

-October to December 2022, it was called Monday Night Live but Upfront with Katie Hannon was the official replacement on Monday 30 January 2023.
-After 2 years axed on Monday 26 May 2025.
+From October to December 2022, it was called Monday Night Live but Upfront with Katie Hannon was the official replacement on Monday 30 January 2023.
+After 2 years, it was axed on 26 May 2025.

+In 2026, an RTÉ investigation titled "Christian Brothers – The Assets, The Abusers" won the "Journalism Award" at the 2026 Sandford St Martin Awards, which recognise excellence in broadcasting on religion, ethics, and spirituality.
+The judges praised its rigorous and well-evidenced journalism.